 - Provides a privacy-compliant data and identity management foundation that can be leveraged independently or in combination with CDPs.

-- Allows an optimal marketing stack evolution, rather than a “rip and replace” approach that many CDPs take.
+- Allows an optimal marketing technology stack evolution, rather than simply “ripping and replacing” an existing technology with a CDP.

 - Is complemented with a wide breadth of professional services that support the integrated tool strategy across campaign, analytics and reporting and day-to-day management.